-SHARE CLASSES: Class W | Class I | Founders
+SHARE CLASSES: Class C | Class I | Founders

-Prospectus Dated April 28, 2024
+Prospectus Dated April 28, 2024, as amended June 11, 2024

 Forum Real Estate Income Fund (the "Fund") is a Delaware statutory trust registered under the Investment Company Act of 1940, as amended (the "Investment Company Act"), as a non-diversified, closed-end management investment company.
 The Fund operates as an interval fund pursuant to Rule 23c-3 under the Investment Company Act and has adopted a fundamental policy to conduct quarterly repurchase offers at net asset value ("NAV").
 The Fund's primary investment objectives are to maximize current income and preserve investor capital, with a secondary focus on long-term capital appreciation.